enflo/airconnectapi/CONTRIBUTING.md

 ## License

-By contributing to OpenFlight, you agree that your contributions will be licensed under the MIT License.
+By contributing to Airconnect API, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to OpenFlight! 🚀
+Thank you for contributing to Airconnect API! 🚀